IMPORTANT SAFETY INFORMATION AND INDICATIONS

 Hypoglycemia is the most common adverse reaction associated with insulins, including insulin glargine products.
 Severe hypoglycemia can cause seizures, may be life threatening, or cause death.
 Hypoglycemia can impair concentration and reaction time.

-Medication errors, such as accidental mix-ups between long-acting insulin products and other insulins, particularly rapid-acting insulins, have been reported.
+Accidental mix-ups between insulin products have been reported.
 To avoid medication errors between SEMGLEE and other insulins, instruct patients to always check the insulin label before each injection.

 Severe, life-threatening, generalized allergy, including anaphylaxis, can occur.
 Discontinue SEMGLEE, treat and monitor until symptoms and signs resolve.